chapel-lang/chapel/frontend/doc/file-format.rst

 --------------------

-The symbol table section has an entry for each public, top-level symbol contained in the module.
+The symbol table section has an entry for each public, top-level symbol contained in the module, as well as the module itself.
 These are sorted by symbol table ID.

 For a symbol, the symbol table ID consists of:

+ * "" for the module itself
  * the name of the symbol, for anything top-level to a module
  * the regular ID minus the module name, for anything else
     - Normally, symbol IDs are stored as e.g.  'MyModule.MyClass.myMethod',